fufuok/utils/xsync/DOC.md

 func (c *Counter) Reset()
 ```

-Reset resets the counter to zero\.
-This method should only be used when it is known that there are no concurrent modifications of the counter\.
+Reset resets the counter to zero.
+This method should only be used when it is known that there are no concurrent modifications of the counter.

 ### func \(\*Counter\) Value